Zel-hub7/Capstone-project1/README.md

 ## 🔭 Future Features <a name="future-features">
-1. [Setting up mobile and desktop versions]
-2. [Application deploy]
-3. [Preserve data in the browser(pair programming)]

 </a>

-> Describe 1 - 3 features you will add to the project.

 - [ ] **[Mobile version of my portfolio]**
 - [ ] **[Desktop version of my portfolio]**